goabstract/Awesome-Design-Tools/README.md

 ### Icons Tools
 * [IconJar](https://www.geticonjar.com/) — store all your icons in one icon manager for Mac.
+* [Nucleo](https://nucleoapp.com/) — a Mac and Windows app to collect, customize and export all your icons.

 ### Mockup Tools
 * [Rotato](https://www.rotato.xyz/) — animated 3D mockups for your app designs.